What is consumer-grade UX in a SaaS product design?

 Non-responsive products

 Users are surrounded by digital devices that function similarly.
-Yet, SaaS companies fail to capitalize on this opportunity.
+Yet, SaaS companies fail to capitalise on this opportunity.
 They fail to design and develop products that are responsive – mobile, tablet friendly.
 This inconveniences users because it keeps them from working as per their preferences.

 Lack of personalisation